ashishWaghmare/games/README.md

 ## Testing

 Horizontal and Vertical cases are passing.
-But diagonal check for winner has failed

-### Known Issues
-Diagonal grid check will not present winner
+Only 3x3 grid has been tests
+Only square grid is know to be working

+##TODO
+Test for rectangle grid